Amenorrhea (uh-men-o-REE-uh) is the absence of menstruation, often defined as missing one or more menstrual periods.

 Sometimes lifestyle factors contribute to amenorrhea, for instance:

-Low body weight.
-Excessively low body weight — about 10 percent under normal weight — interrupts many hormonal functions in your body, potentially halting ovulation.
+- Low body weight.
+Excessively low body weight — about 10% under normal weight — interrupts many hormonal functions in the body, potentially halting ovulation.
 Women who have an eating disorder, such as anorexia or bulimia, often stop having periods because of these abnormal hormonal changes.

 Many types of medical problems can cause hormonal imbalance, including: